 You might see this term associated with automatic gain or manual gain adjustment.
-Gain in and of itself relates to the clarity and brightness of an amplified image in a NV scope.
+Gain in and of itself relates to the clarity and brightness of an amplified image in a night vision scope.
 Users simply see this as somewhat of a brightness control.
 Each pixel within the field of view is intensified by voltage to produce an overall brighter image.

 Scopes with automatic gain don’t have the feature to manually adjust for differing lighting conditions.
-The NV scope will automatically adjust its gain to provide what it thinks is the best image quality for that light exposure in that environment.
+The night-vision scope will automatically adjust its gain to provide what it thinks is the best image quality for that light exposure in that environment.

 However, a manual gain control can provide even finer adjustments for your image when you feel an image is over or underexposed.
 Manual gain is a premium feature.